 - Win Customs approval to “activate”

-Because FTZ #176 has applied for, and received, approval for expedited access, this process is now cheaper and faster.
+FTZ #176 has received approval for expedited access, this process is now cheaper and faster.
 Some applicants will be operating within 3-4 months.

 Useful Links & Tools